 Prepared by the Centers for Disease Control and Prevention's National Center for Health Statistics, the report includes a special feature on the use of medical technology, which the agency said rose sharply.
 For example, for all age groups in 1996, out of 100 visits to physician offices and outpatient departments, 3.9 visits resulted in MRI/CT/PET scans being ordered or provided compared with 12.6 per 100 visits in 2007.

-Meanwhile, the study reported that 30% of adults in 2005 and 2006 said they often or almost always had trouble sleeping in the last month, while 47% of the population reported taking at least one prescription drug during the previous month between 2003 and 2006 compared with 38% between 1988 and 1994.
+Meanwhile, the study reported that 30% of adults in 2005 and 2006 said they often or almost always had trouble sleeping in the last month, while 47% of the population reported taking at least one prescription drug during the previous month, compared with 38% between 1988 and 1994.

 What do you think?
 Post a comment on this article and share your opinion with other readers.
 Submit your comments to Modern Healthcare Online at [email protected].
 Please be sure to include your hometown and state, along with your organization and title.

 Send us a letter

 Have an opinion about this story?
 Click here to submit a Letter to the Editor, and we may publish it in print.